Frequently Asked Questions

 Please call us at (760) 295-7541 and we can talk about how to make sure your child has the best possible experience at Camp Intrepid.
 We are able to make adaptations!
 We cannot, however, provide one-on-one aides to individual campers.

 At the end of the each camp program, there is a performance.
-At the end of the Young Actors theatre camp, the campers will present a performance of the projects they’ve worked on throughout the week.
-At the end of the musical theatre camp, the campers will perform the musical The 25th Annual Putnam Spelling Bee.
-At the end of the Shakespeare camp, the campers will perform Shakespeare’s Romeo and Juliet.
-All performances will take place on the final day of camp (Friday) at 5:00pm and are open to family and friends.
-This final day is an extended camp day for all campers and is a mandatory part of the program.
+At the end of the Young Actors Theatre camp, the campers will present a performance of the projects they’ve worked on throughout the week.
+At the end of Musical Theatre camp and Shakespeare camp, the campers will present their performance.
+The title for the musical and Shakespeare plays will be announced by early June.
+All performances will take place on the final day of camp (Friday) at 2:15pm and are open to family and friends.

-The age range for the Young Actors theatre camp is 8 to 15.
-Activities are usually grouped by ages 8-12 or 12-15.
+The age range for the Young Actors Theatre camp is 8 to 14.
+Activities are usually grouped by ages 8-11 or 12-14.
 Small groups are made up of campers entering the same grade.
 We make sure that the classes and activities are meant for each age – we do our best to make sure each camper doesn’t feel too old or too young to be at camp.
 Each camper will be challenged and will also have fun.

 Campers are not permitted to have cell phones at camp.
 They are a distraction and easily lost.
 Plus, an important part of art is being present and in the moment.
 Cell phones, i-pods, and other electronics keeps campers from being fully present.
 We are happy to discuss any extenuating circumstances that would necessitate your child having a cell phone while at camp.
 During camp hours, you can reach your child by calling the camp office.